EcoBlockLabs/ecoblock-tutorials/README.md

-# Arbitrum Tutorials
+# EcoBlock Tutorials

-This monorepo will help you get started with building on Arbitrum.
-It provides various simple demos showing and explaining how to interact with Arbitrum — deploying and using contracts directly on L2, moving Ether and tokens betweens L1 and L2, and more.
+This monorepo will help you get started with building on EcoBlock.
+It provides various simple demos showing and explaining how to interact with EcoBlock — deploying and using contracts directly on L2, moving Ether and tokens betweens L1 and L2, and more.

-We show how you can use broadly supported Ethereum ecosystem tooling (Hardhat, Ethers-js, etc.) as well as our special [Arbitrum SDK](https://github.com/OffchainLabs/arbitrum-sdk) for convenience.
+We show how you can use broadly supported Ethereum ecosystem tooling (Hardhat, Ethers-js, etc.) as well as our special [EcoJS - EcoBlock Javascript SDK](https://github.com/EcoBlockLabs/ecojs) for convenience.

 ## Installation